Traffic (band): 1970s: 1970–74

 The new lineup (Winwood, Capaldi, Wood, Kwaku Baah, Hawkins, Hood) toured America in early 1972 to promote the LP, and their concert at the Santa Monica Civic Auditorium on 21 February was recorded in multitrack audio and captured on colour videotape with multiple cameras.
 The 64-minute performance is thought to be the only extended live footage of the group.
 It was evidently not broadcast on television at the time, but was later released on home video and DVD.

 Following Winwood's recovery from peritonitis, Traffic's sixth studio album, Shoot Out at the Fantasy Factory, released in 1973, met with a cold critical reception, but in sales it was another major hit.
 It was shortly followed by a major world tour, for which Muscle Shoals keyboardist Barry Beckett was added to the lineup.
 The double live album On the Road was drawn from this tour.
-It broke the band's string of British flops by reaching number 40 in the UK Albums Chart.
-However, after the tour Winwood informed the Muscle Shoals trio that he was returning to a smaller lineup more like their original one, and their services were no longer needed.
+It broke the band's string of British flops by reaching No. 40 in the UK Albums Chart.
+After the tour, Winwood informed the Muscle Shoals trio that he was returning to a smaller lineup more like their original one, and their services were no longer needed.
 Meanwhile, Chris Wood's problems with drug use and depression were increasing.

 Rosko Gee was recruited on bass, while Capaldi switched back to drums.
 The resulting quintet began to record a new album in late 1973, but Kwaku Baah was fired partway through the sessions, leaving most of the album to be recorded by the quartet of Winwood, Capaldi, Wood, and Gee.
-When the Eagle Flies, released in 1974, was yet another Top Ten album in the US, and moderately successful in the UK.
+When the Eagle Flies, released in 1974, was yet another Top 10 album in the US, and moderately successful in the UK.
 However, a subsequent tour of the US, while successful in terms of ticket sales, was emotionally exhausting for the band.

 Capaldi later recalled "Rosko Gee and I were the only ones in anything like normal shape.
 Steve was having recurrent problems with the peritonitis, and Chris's body was suffering from chemical warfare."
 Winwood ultimately passed his boiling point, walking off the stage in the middle of what turned out to be the band's final show, in Chicago.
 The following day he left the tour without a word to anyone, leaving the rest of the band waiting for him at the venue for that night's scheduled performance.
 Feeling Winwood had been integral to Traffic's music, the remaining members opted not to continue the band without him.

-Traffic's break-up was followed by two compilations from United Artists (Heavy Traffic and More Heavy Traffic), both of which only drew from the first half of their output.